What does GPT-5.6 actually cost?

 Prices and usage on QCode

-QCode's /models page shows live rates matching OpenAI's official prices, billed by usage with no subscription gate.
-The three tiers share one API key and one quota with GPT-5.5, Claude and Gemini — low-latency access from mainland China with local payment.
+QCode's /models page shows live rates matching OpenAI's official prices, and usage inside your plan is metered per token at those rates.
+The three tiers share one API key and one quota with GPT-5.5, Claude and Gemini — low-latency access from mainland China with local payment, on plans from $8.57/mo.

 Pricing FAQ